 A report for a performance test that was conducted without a pre-test protocol approved in writing by DAQ may not be accepted, and consequently the source may be or become noncompliant.
-However, vapor recovery testing for GDOs does not require a pre-test protocol.

 9.2 Source Responsibility

 The source, not the testing company, is the responsible party and must ensure that the test report is delivered to DAQ as required.